 Mr. Feldman’s practice focuses on the representation of banks, hedge funds, private equity firms and companies in a variety of bankruptcy cases, out-of-court restructurings, and distressed asset and debt transactions.

 Mr. Feldman is consistently ranked as a leading Bankruptcy and Restructuring lawyer by Chambers USA: America’s Leading Lawyers for Business, describing him as “an excellent strategist with an ability to guide his clients through restructurings efficiently and successfully,” that he “is very smart,” and “very experienced,” and highlighting “his in-depth understanding of technical issues” and his “fantastic strategic vision.”
-He was named a 2017 “Outstanding Restructuring Lawyer of the Year” by Turnarounds & Workouts, as one of the top Bankruptcy and Creditor-Debtor Rights lawyers by The Best Lawyers in America©, and by Investment Dealers’ Digest as one of the Top 40 Under 40 Dealmakers of 2007.
+He is recognized as a “Highly Regarded” Leading Lawyer by IFLR1000, named a 2017 “Outstanding Restructuring Lawyer of the Year” by Turnarounds & Workouts, as one of the top Bankruptcy and Creditor-Debtor Rights lawyers by The Best Lawyers in America©, and by Investment Dealers’ Digest as one of the Top 40 Under 40 Dealmakers of 2007.
 He is the author of “The Pervasive Problem of Numerosity” published online by Law360 on June 2, 2010 at law360.com and “Appointing Equity Committees: Insolvency Is One of Several Factors Courts Consider in Making Determination,” New York Law Journal, Corporate Restructuring & Bankruptcy Special Section, August 8, 2004.

 Mr. Feldman is a member of Law360’s 2018 Bankruptcy Editorial Advisory Board which provides insight from experts in the field on how best to shape future coverage by the publication.